 The thesis track takes place over one standard academic year, August through May.
-For thesis track students, 8 of the 21 units required to graduate are devoted to independent study units and represent the work they complete on their thesis.
+For thesis track students, 6 of the 21 units required to graduate are devoted to independent study units and represent the work they complete on their 50- to 60-page thesis.
 Students complete mandatory courses in Fundamentals of U.S. Law and Legal Research and Writing.
-With the remaining 8 elective units, thesis students can choose courses that complement their research interests from the full range of law school offerings.
-With careful planning, students may focus their studies to earn a Certificate of Specialization and/or to meet the requirements to become eligible to sit for the California Bar Exam.
-Due to the limited elective units in thesis track, students are unlikely to meet the requirements to become eligible to register for the New York Bar Examination.
+With careful planning, students may focus their studies to earn a Certificate of Specialization and/or to meet the requirements to become eligible to sit for a Bar Exam.
+Due to the limited elective units in thesis track, students are unlikely to meet the requirements to both earn a Certificate of Specialization and satisfy coursework requirements to take a Bar Exam, though some students are eligible to sit for a Bar Exam without mandatory coursework.

 1. Fundamentals of U.S. Law*